 Using angles and flat areas of layered color that create a sense of movement, the painting presents an archetypal Moses-like figure wearing a tallit and a skullcap with a tablet clutched firmly in both hands.
 The portrait is distinctly modernist with its colorful background and saturated green, cerulean blue, pink and orange shadows that fall across the man’s face and his clothing.
 The angular rendering of his face borders on cubist.
 Despite the vivid colors surrounding the figure, the bearded man’s expression is troubled and imbalanced, his eyes at different positions as he stares out at the viewer.
 The picture evokes an everyman, possibly representing the plight of Jews in the country that Beck had left behind.

-Yuli Blumberg was born in Kaunas, Lithuania, and emigrated to the United States in 1924 where she listed her occupation as “painter” on the ship manifest.
-She attended art academies in Lithuania and Moscow, Soviet Russia, and was closely associated with the German Expressionists Oskar Kokoschka (1886–1980), Wilhelm Lehmbruck (1881–1919) and Emil Nolde (1867–1956), with whom she exhibited.
-American critics frequently referenced these associations to contextualize her work as German Expressionist.
+Yuli Blumberg was born in Kaunas, Lithuania, and emigrated to the United States around 1924 where she listed her occupation as “painter” on the ship manifest.
+She attended art academies in Lithuania and Moscow, Soviet Russia, and was closely associated with the Expressionists Oskar Kokoschka (1886–1980), Wilhelm Lehmbruck (1881–1919) and Emil Nolde (1867–1956), with whom she exhibited.
+American critics frequently referenced these associations to contextualize her work.